 We show that although housing starts vary directly with profitability as measured by house prices relative to building costs, they vary inversely with profitability in neighboring regions, i.e. there is substantial spatial substitution in housing construction.
-The local price elasticity of supply is about 0.3, whereas the spatial elasticity is about -0.6 This substitution effect suggests that contractors have local building preferences since they regard neighboring regions as close substitutes but not more distant regions.
+The local price elasticity of supply is about 0.3, whereas the spatial elasticity is about -0.6 this substitution effect suggests that contractors have local building preferences since they regard neighboring regions as close substitutes but not more distant regions.

 Whereas neighboring regions are substitutes, we find that local and national construction are complements.
 If national profitability increases, this raises local construction, as well as national construction.
-The local elasticity of supply with respect national house prices is about 0.5.
-The overall conditional price elasticity of supply is about 0.25, but its unconditional counterpart is about 0.5, i.e. a general increase in house prices of 10 percent raises construction across the country as a whole by about 5 percent.
-This elasticity is somewhat larger than the one estimated by Bar Nathan et al (1998) at 0.31.
+The local elasticity of supply with respect to national house prices is about 0.5.
+The overall conditional price elasticity of supply is about 0.25, but its unconditional counterpart is about 0.5, i.e. a general increase in house prices of 10% raises construction across the country as a whole by about 5%.
+This elasticity is somewhat larger than the one estimated by Bar Nathan et al. (1998) at 0.31.

 This elasticity is small.
-Using results from Beenstock and Felsenstein (2010) for regional house prices, population growth (2.2 percent per year) and income growth increased house prices by about 3 percent per year.
-Since 1967 the secular rate of growth in real house prices in Israel has been about 2 percent per year.
-Therefore the price elasticity of supply has reduced the rate of growth of house prices by about 1 percent per year (equal to 0.5×2 percent).
-Alternatively, because the price elasticity of supply has failed to keep up with demand, which is why real house prices have been increasing.
-However, they have increased by 1 percent less per year than would otherwise have been the case.
+Using results from Beenstock and Felsenstein (2010) for regional house prices, population growth (2.2% per year) and income growth increased house prices by about 3% per year.
+Since 1967 the secular rate of growth in real house prices in Israel has been about 2% per year.
+Therefore the price elasticity of supply has reduced the rate of growth of house prices by about 1% per year (equal to $0.5 \times 2$ %).
+Alternatively, because the price elasticity of supply is small, housing supply has failed to keep up with demand, which is why real house prices have been increasing.
+However, they have increased by 1% less per year than would otherwise have been the case.

 Apart from the spatial substitution effect mentioned above, a further spatial effect is captured by the spatial lagged dependent variable in the model for housing starts.
 The estimated spatial lag coefficient implies that the local elasticity of construction with respect to construction in neighboring regions is about 0.6, suggesting that local construction and neighboring construction are complementary.
 We reconcile this complementarity and the substitution effect as follows.
 Contractors may regard neighboring regions as substitutes, but there are favorable synergies in regional construction.
 The cost of building in a region varies inversely with construction in its neighbors due, for example, to cost sharing in the use of capital equipment as well as perhaps in the use of labor.
 These spatial effects emphasize the difference between spatial and national modeling of housing supply.
-A regional model is not simply a national model applied regionally.